-7.18 The annual frequency of exceedance corresponding to various amounts of displacement at or near the surface should be determined at the foundation points defined by the specific layout of foundations of structures, systems, and components important to safety of the nuclear installation.
+7.17.
+The annual frequency of exceedance corresponding to various amounts of displacement at or near the surface should be determined at the foundation points, in accordance with the specific layout of the foundations of the structures, systems and components important to safety of the nuclear installation.
 The most up to date and reliable methods of probabilistic assessment should be applied.
-These include empirical relationships and/or engineering models (such as finite element analysis or Coulomb static stress transfer models) that are compatible with the faulting type and site area specific geologic setting and using all available data.
+These include empirical relationships and/or engineering models (such as finite element analysis or Coulomb static stress transfer models) that are compatible with the faulting type and site area specific geologic setting and use all available data.